bs-/intro_to_cs/README.md

 intro_to_cs
 ===========

-My (horrible) solutions to Mehran Sahami's course "Introduction to Computer Science | Computer Methodology"
+My (horrible, but working) solutions to Mehran Sahami's course "Introduction to Computer Science | Computer Methodology"